 Apple claims the AirPods Max should last you 20 hours with active noise canceling enabled.
 In our standardized battery testing, playing a consistent output peaking at 75dB(SPL), we found that the AirPods Max lasts about 21 hours with ANC on.

-With the QuietComfort 35 II, Bose also claims a battery life of 20 hours of playtime.
-In our testing, the QuietComfort 35 II lasts 21 hours, 12 minutes.
+Bose also claims a battery life of 20 hours of playtime with the QuietComfort 35 II.
+In our testing, it lasted 21 hours and 12 minutes.

 The Apple AirPods Max have superior active noise canceling